 Several years ago, when I was in graduate school, I got to write a political column for the student newspaper.
 I absolutely loved it, and have been looking for that rush ever since.
 I got tired of waiting for someone with a magazine or newspaper to offer me a column, so I gave one to myself by starting this site.

 The page’s title comes from the word count I did of some random column in the newspaper after I got the idea to put up the site.
 I have since discovered that some columns are as short as seven hundred words and others range up to a thousand.
 But I liked the sound of eight hundred words, so I stuck with it.

-Nonetheless, I still think that they the writing here does what good columns do: deliver a fairly (but not uniformly) consistent viewpoint centering around some consistent preoccupations.
+Nonetheless, I still think that the writing here does what good columns do: deliver a fairly (but not uniformly) consistent viewpoint centering around some consistent preoccupations.
 Like other blogs, though, it also features the occasional short (or not-so-short) recommendation or undeveloped musing.
 I like the free-flowing format that has developed here, but do think that my initial impulse to keep things punchy by restricting the word count was a good one.
-So I might impose some greater discipline on my self in the future.
+So I might impose some greater discipline on myself in the future.
 In the meantime, though, I hope you enjoy reading whatever I put up there.
 Feel free to comment or submit something should you be inspired to do so.